Zyniell/laravelchirper/README.md

 ## What I've Accomplished

-*✅ User authentication with registration and login
+*[✅ User authentication with registration and login.]
-*✅ A database-driven app with models and migrations that you can read from and write to *✅ Full CRUD operations for managing content
+*[✅ A database-driven app with models and migrations that you can read from and write to.]
+*[✅ Full CRUD operations for managing content.]
-*✅ Security features like CSRF protection and password hashing that Laravel gives out of the box *✅ A responsive UI with Tailwind CSS and DaisyUI
+*[✅ Security features like CSRF protection and password hashing that Laravel gives out of the box.]
+*[✅ A responsive UI with Tailwind CSS and DaisyUI.]